Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Conclusions

-\textit{Conclusions.} We have available, for the first time, a set of high resolution data for the GDR region of $N=Z$ nuclei in the $sd$ shell, together with RPA calculations performed on top of a deformed ground state with a realistic nucleon-nucleon interaction.
-This enables us to address the long-standing question of the origin of fine structure of the GDR in nuclei in this mass region.
-A wavelet analysis permits us to extract scales chracterizing this fine structure and the results for different reactions leading to the GDR in $^{28}$Si shows that good consistency is achieved.
-Comparisons between experimental data and the RPA calculations indicate that the fine structure arises from the deformation of the nucleus driven by $\alpha$ clustering.
-This is in sharp contrast to the case of the GQR in heavier nuclei where coupling to $2p2h$ states is the driver.
+We have available, for the first time, a set of high resolution data for the GDR region of $N=Z$ nuclei in the $sd$ shell, together with RPA calculations performed on top of a deformed ground state with a realistic nucleon-nucleon interaction.
+This enables us to investigate the long-standing question of the origin of fine structure of the GDR in nuclei in this mass region.
+A wavelet analysis permits to extract scales characterizing this fine structure and the results for different reactions exciting the GDR in $^{28}$Si shows that good consistency is achieved.
+Comparisons between experimental data and the RPA calculations suggest that fine structure at the level of a few hundred keV (class II scales) results mainly from the deformation of the nuclei driven by $\alpha$ clustering.
+This is in sharp contrast to the case of the GQR where coupling to $2p2h$ states is the main source of characteristic scales in the region 100 keV - 1 MeV \cite{she04,she09}.

-We acknowledge support by the DFG under contracts SFB 634 and NE 679/3-1, by the BMBF under contracts 06DA9040I and 06DA7047I, and by the South African NRF.